 Harbor View Nursery & Lavender Farm

-I recommend scheduling a tour of Harbor View’s farm (if available) while exploring the wineries of Old Mission Peninsula, but you can also stop by the family-owned shop in downtown Traverse City.
+I recommend stopping by Harbor View’s farm on Old Mission Peninsula during a break from wine tasting, but you can also stop by the family-owned shop in downtown Traverse City, Glen Arbor, and downtown Suttons Bay.

 Location: 17770 Center Road, Traverse City, MI 49686